permissionBRICK/DisableSteamGameUpdate/README.md

 Download [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) and place the exe in the same folder.

-open cmd.exe, navigate to that folder and launch steamcmd one to initialize it.
+open cmd.exe, navigate to that folder and launch steamcmd once to initialize it.

 then run